-A.2.7: Load Cell Controller
+A.2.7: Liquid Sensor Controller

-Each sample cycle vacuums wastewater into the sample chamber until its load cell signals that the programmed amount of liquid has been collected, as detailed in the QLS Sampling Cycle section on page 101.
-That device has its own control box, mounted in the sample compartment, which attaches to the controller's SDI-12 communication port.
+Each sample cycle vacuums wastewater into the sample chamber until the liquid-sensor electrodes signal the sample chamber is full and switch to post purge.
+That liquid sensor device has its own control box which attaches to the controller's SDI-12 communication port.